jamesgibbons92/RestSharpExample/README.md

 ### Hybrid Tests
 This example is using a combination of RestSharp and Selenium WebDriver.

-Simple example using RestSharp to assert responses when visiting pages, then using WebDriver to assert page object elements on the UI.
+I wanted to start with a proof of concept of using RestSharp alongside WebDriver.
+For this it was simply navigating to a page getting the response from the page, asserting the response was Internal Server Error (500) and then with WebDriver asserting elements on the page.

 Full Test example below -